(Government Healthcare Scheme)

 Under the ESI scheme, women are entitled to 26 weeks of fully paid maternity leave for their first 2 children.
 The provisions are also extended to women adopting children, undergoing medical termination of pregnancy, requiring confinement, who had a miscarriage or other complications owing to pregnancy.
 The provisions for each of these differ.

 The ESI scheme offers disability benefits to insured persons in case of both temporary and permanent disablement.
 In case of temporary disablement, the worker is eligible for 90% of their monthly wage as compensation until recovery.
-For permanent disablement, the worker is entitled to compensation of 90% of their monthly wage for their entire life.
+For permanent disablement, the worker is entitled to compensation depending upon the extend of loss of earning capacity as certified by the mediacal board.

 In case of involuntary loss of employment owing to factory closure, retrenchment or permanent invalidity to due work injury, the insured person is offered 50% coverage of average monthly wages for a period of upto 24 months.